Kaymone1/Catch-ME/README.md

 https://www.w3schools.com/howto/howto_css_overlay.asp

 #Unsolved Mysteries
 I wasn't able to get the player interaction to show but I was only able to show 1 players score.
 I've reached my other set goals but I had alot of difficulty displaying 2 players.
+I downloaded the imgs saved them as jpeg or png and used both relative path and entire path to link them yet still errors.
 My images also keep disappearing everytime I deploy.

 #Click link to play Here
 https://gregarious-tulumba-a94c82.netlify.app